(951) 249-7022

 Several provisions of the California Family Code and California Code of Civil Procedure allow for a party to request the court set aside a judgment in whole or part.
 There are various reasons that the court may allow such a set aside, which are rare and seldom allowed.
 Some of the reasons for which the court may set aside the provisions of a Riverside County family court judgment include where fraud has played a part in the procurement of the judgment, where a party was under duress to sign judgment, or where a party did not fully and accurately disclose income or assets during the divorce.

 Another way that the court may allow for this set aside of a family law judgment is where no bad conduct existed at all and there was merely a misunderstanding or mistake.
 The California Code of Civil Procedure section 473 allows for the set aside of a civil case judgment, which includes family law judgments, on the basis of mistake, surprise or neglect.
 These motions must be brought within six months of the entry of judgment and are often used to set aside judgments obtained by default (where one party was provided notice by law of the proceeding and did not appear or participate in the case, and the other side moved forward without that party).
-For more information about motions to set aside orders and judgments, click here.

 Motions to Enforce a Judgment

-When a Riverside County family law judge enters an order, they expect that order or judgment to be followed.
+When a L.A.
+County family law judge enters an order, they expect that order or judgment to be followed.
 Surprisingly, many times family law litigants do not follow the terms of a judgment or order and the other party will bring a motion to demand compliance.
 Some examples of situations where this may occur include the following:

 • Where a parent does not follow a custody or visitation schedule